ingenieux/beanstalker/elasticbeanstalk-service-webapp-archetype/src/main/resources/archetype-resources/README.md

 *Don't worry, you're likely to do it once for each and every machine you plan to build. :)*

+## Configuring your Project

+We suggest convention over configuration, but anyway.
+The only setting you're likely to set is your ```cnamePrefix`` value in your pom.xml file.

+Make sure you pick something unique and unlikely to conflict with other users.

 ## Deploying

 Simply call ```mvn deploy -Pdeploy```